johnwmillr/ActiveShapeModels/README.md

 Manipulating the weights on the 1st and 2nd principal components deforms the face shape within the allowable range of variation.
 ![Variation of the 1st and 2nd face principal components](/Media/Faces_PC_Variations.png)

+This project was part of my work for *Advanced Digital Image Processing* at the University of Iowa during spring 2017.
+You can read my [final report for the class here](/Media/ADIP_ActiveShapeModels_FinalReport.pdf).
+The report was a tad rushed, my apologies!